MexHigh/MexHigh/README.md

 I'm a cybersecurity guy having an affair with software engineering.

-This is my age, btw _(so that I don't need to update it every year)_:
+This is my age, btw:
 ```javascript
 ( birthday => (new Date(Date.now() - birthday)).getUTCFullYear() - 1970 )( new Date("1999", "02", "13") )
 ```